Top 20 Company Headshots Examples to Elevate Your Professional Image

 A same-day proof gallery so he could pick selects before leaving the office

-We retouched two images and delivered finals that night.
+Two retouched images were delivered that night.

 Common Use Cases